jberthe/generator-app-fiori/README.md

 This command will build your UI5 application into `dist` folder, and then deploy into your ABAP system.

-All the crednetials should be done in the fil *.env*.
+All the crednetials should be done in the file *.env*.
 It should be ignore by the git engine for security purpose.

 All the **TODO** statements should be replaced.

 ##### Configuration
 Before launching the script please update your `ui5.yaml` file in the section `ui5` :